spcourse/python/en/checkpy/contents.md

          + Hello, zorld!!!
          ?        ^     ++

-So the description of the test is still `prints "Hello, world!"`, but now the `:(` shows that something went wrong.
+Here, the test description is still "prints 'Hello, world!'," but now `:(` indicates that something went wrong.

-In the above case your program didn't print "Hello, world!", "Hello, zorld!!!" (so with a `z` instead of `w` and with three exclamation marks).
+In this case, your program didn't print "Hello, world!" but instead printed "Hello, zorld!!!" (with a 'z' instead of 'w' and three exclamation marks).

 The first line shows the actual test that was run: `assert 'Hello, world!\n' == 'Hello, zorld!!!\n'`.
-This essentially asserts that `checkpy` expects to see `Hello, world!`, but instead it gets `'Hello, zorld!!!\n'`.
-When you run checkpy and something went wrong you often see this type of `assert` error.
-They almost always have the form:
+This means `checkpy` expected to see 'Hello, world!', but it got 'Hello, zorld!!!'.
+When something goes wrong, you often see this type of `assert` error, which typically follows the format:

     assert expected_value == actual_value

-On the lines below you see that `checkpy` gives more detail about the `assert` error.
+Below that, `checkpy` provides more details about the `assert` error.

     - Hello, world!             <---- expected output
     ?        ^                  <---- the ^ symbol shows where the expected output differs from your output